Table of Contents

 - Post menopause.

 Menarche is the first period in a girl’s life.
 Also marks the beginning of the reproductive phase.
 The fertile age starts at the onset of the first period.
-Menarche starts from 12 years of age.
+Menarche starts at 12 years of age.
 From then the menstrual cycle lasts up to menopause, the end of periods.
 A horde of diseases and disorders hit women during this age.

 For a woman’s reproductive life to be called normal, there are various ways to act normally.
 The bleeding throughout the menstrual cycle should not be more than 80ml which means it should not exceed 5 tablespoons.
 Another potential factor that makes a difference is how frequent the periods.
 A period has a fine length of 28 days between two consecutive ones.
 A menstrual cycle is shorter than 3 weeks for a longer time or is longer than five weeks for a quite considerable time is a problem.
 Some women face spotting between the periods.

-This is not an easy go factor to let off, bleeding after having sex has a significance.
+This is not an easy go factor to let off, bleeding after having sex has significance.
 These are significant changes that can manifest an altered reproductive life in women.
 We further talk about the consequences of heavy bleeding at a progressive level.

 Causes of DUB/Atypical uterine bleeding:

-It was formerly called as dysfunctional uterine bleeding when it causes and elaborate knowledge is not available.
+It was formerly called dysfunctional uterine bleeding when it causes and elaborate knowledge is not available.
 Atypical uterine bleeding is when the bleeding goes on more than 28 days and longer.
 The cause behind the atypical uterine bleeding is listed out to be the hormones.
 The hormones are responsible for every change in the reproductive system.
 From the ovulation to the bleeding or avolulatuin or skipping of the menstrual bleeding also called as the absence of periods etc. Certain hormones cause ovulation, certain hormones shed off the lining of the uterus.
 All these are stimulated and carried on by female hormones like progesterone.
 Its fall and rise bring in various and sudden changes.
-Women closer to the menopause and teenage girls who just started out with the menarche are most likely to experience heavy bleeding than the rest.
+Women closer to menopause and teenage girls who just started out with the menarche are most likely to experience heavy bleeding than the rest.
 Spotting between the periods can also occur with them.

 - Hormonal regulation occurs from the hypothalamus, pituitary and ovaries.
 Follicle-stimulating hormone (FSH) stimulates ovulation,